 78. Take a trip to fun and bustling St Kilda.
-Take a walk along the St Kilda beach boardwalk which has views of Luna Park (which is free to enter for a look around).
+Take a walk along the St Kilda beach boardwalk which has views of Luna Park.
 Acland Street is famous for great cakes which are treats for the eyes but evil for the wallet.

 79. Take a free tour of the Parliament of Victoria in Spring Street.
 You could even get to sit on the seats of the Premier and the Speaker in Parliament.